sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/repeat a string/README-repeat-a-string.md

 repeatStringNumTimes("abc", 3);

+# Hints
+Hint 1
+The program is very simple, we have to take a variable and return that variable being repeated certain amount of times.
+No need to add space or anything, just keep repeating it into one single string.

+Hint 2
+You can’t edit strings, you will need to create a variable to store the new string.

+Hint 3
+Create a loop to repeat the code as many times as needed.

+Hint 4
+Make the variable created store the current value and append the word to it.

 # notes
+- 161222: removed condition `var checkNum = Number.isInteger(str);` which did not affect the output.
+I didn't implement that condition anywhere so it didn't stop the function from outputting `non-integers`.
+- 161222: reviewed hints. it appears I have followed the hints. unsure why my code does not pass all tests.
+- 161222: i get the correct output but I also get an `undefined` error. ther code does not work in the fcc editor. it fails tests `1-5`.
 - 131222: code still does not pass all tests in challenge. refer to screenshot. got it to work correctly in `for_loop.js`. **next step**: 1.debug code in `repeat.string.js`.
 - 121222: experimenting with link `5` in `resources` section. unable to get it to work correctly. refer to `for_loop.js`.
 - 111222: got conditions to work but need to print output in a `horizontal` format. **next step**: 1.read resources to try and work out. `loop_outputs.js` shows how to print in a table format using `nested for loops`.